searfmat/Neo4jFramework/README.md

 ![image](https://user-images.githubusercontent.com/62215188/162046208-0cc6d7a4-c8c8-4c65-a3af-70416746fa89.png)

 9. Under **src/main/java/** make a new Java class with the same name as the project.
-10. Add the Java code found [here](https://neo4j.com/developer/java/).
+10. Add the Java code found in this repo.
-11. Swap *HelloWorldExample* with the name of your project.
+11. Swap *neoFramework* with the name of your project.
 ## Running the code
 1. Make sure the server is running on the neo4j desktop.
 2. Run the code.
 It should print a greeting in the console.